Campus and city life in 2020/21

 If you need a face-to-face chat, you can speak with your personal tutor and any of our guidance and support teams, who are also available via video chat, phone or email.

-Just remember that when you meet face-to-face, you may need to wear a face covering if social distancing isn’t possible.
-Our staff may be doing the same.
+Just remember that when you meet face-to-face, you have to wear a face covering.
+Our staff will be doing the same.

 Getting around the city